- Preschool through 8th grade

 - Busing is available

-- State of the art computer lab equipped with Success Maker Enterprise, Knowledge Quest, Khan Academy, Word, Excel, Powerpoint, Publisher, Mavis Beacon, Type to Learn, supervised and secure high speed internet privileges and much more...
+- Chromebooks for each student grades 1-8 and up to date computer lab equipped with Success Maker Enterprise, Knowledge Quest, Khan Academy, Word, Excel, Powerpoint, Publisher, Mavis Beacon, Type to Learn, supervised and secure high speed internet privileges and much more...

 - Field trips to many exciting and educational places